Whenever we launch a new product on Amazon, we first perform extensive keyword research to find out which keywords generate the most sales.

 That's because you have to include every single keyword into your listing to get indexed for it.
 If you don't mention a keyword in your listing, you won't get indexed for it.
 Accordingly, Amazon users can't find your product when they're searching for it.

-If you don't know all the relevant keywords, you're going to loose a lot of money.
+If you don't know all the relevant keywords, you're going to lose a lot of money.

 Fortunately, there's one simple solution to this problem.